History of fire safety legislation in the United Kingdom: Housing Act 2004

-This Act reformed (and expanded) the former narrow "unfitness standard", and gave (in England and Wales) all Environmental Health Officers strong enforcement powers, to inspect any dwelling (rented, leased, owner-occupied, or what ever) for the 23 defined "hazards".
+The Housing Act 2004 (c.
+34) reformed (and expanded) the former narrow "unfitness standard", and gave (in England and Wales) all environmental health officers (EHOs) strong enforcement powers, to inspect any dwelling (rented, leased, owner-occupied, or what ever) for the 23 defined "hazards".
 This is known as the "Housing Health and Safety Rating System" (HHSRS) toolbox.

-An EHO may order the removal of any of these hazards where it is a "Cat 1" risk to the dwellings occupier(s).
+An EHO may order the removal of any of these hazards where it is a "Cat 1" risk to the dwellings occupiers.
 EHOs can enforce non-action and carry out remedial works, and recharge the dwelling with the costs.
 Owners of dwellings can also be prosecuted for any of the 23 defined hazards.

 "Fire safety" is one of the defined hazards.
-EHOs may use their powers on single-family dwellings independently from the fire authority's powers under the Fire Safety order 2005, to require adequate and sufficient fire safety measures in existing dwellings.
+EHOs may use their powers on single-family dwellings independently from the fire authority's powers under the Regulatory Reform (Fire Safety) Order 2005, to require adequate and sufficient fire safety measures in existing dwellings.